 MUICA brought a selection of thirteen award-winning films, varying from documentary and animation to social drama and science fiction.
-Those were films that highlighted the stories, landscapes and portraits of several African countries that left the Colombian audience feeling quite mesmerized by the socially conscious films and their distinct beauty.
+Those were films that highlighted the stories, landscapes and portraits of several African countries.
+It left Colombian audiences feeling quite mesmerized by the socially conscious films and their distinct beauty.

 Opening the showcase with this documentary was very reassuring, and it gave the audience an idea of the kind of films they could expect from MUICA.

-The documentary had a Q&A with Colombian filmmaker and SUR member Ángela Ramírez, who engaged a young audience in the city of Cali in a dialogue that touched subjects such as social and political transformations and other parallels that could be drawn between South Africa and Colombia.
+Following the screening in Cali, Colombian filmmaker and SUR member Ángela Ramírez, engaged the youngish audience in the city of Cali in a dialogue that touched on subjects such as social and political transformations and other parallels that could be drawn between South Africa and Colombia.
 In particular, music, cultural heritage and the reconciliation processes, which seem to be so necessary for the population and the spirit of both nations.